Where is Southwest Virginia?

 However, new highways to "open up the region" are expensive.
 To expand US 460 through Grundy, the state had to move the entire town up to a new plateau, away from the river.

 Employment associated with the extraction of natural resources is declining.
-With automation, there is little demand for coal miners, even before the underground coal finally is mined out.
+With automation, there is little demand for coal miners even before climate action plans eliminate the use of coal for heating.
 The railroads are equally automated.
-The large switching and marshalling yards in Appalachia and Norton are historically fascinating, but economically irrelevant.
+The large switching and marshalling yards in Appalachia and Norton are historically fascinating, but economically marginal.

 poverty rate varied significantly in southwestern Virginia jurisdictions in 2020